logo

 </form>

-When the form submits, the widget inserts a hidden input named captcha_attestation.
-It contains a signed proof that the PoW was solved.
+When the form submits, the widget inserts a hidden input named captchaapi_response.
+Its value is an opaque string your backend sends to the verify endpoint.
 You don't need to add it yourself.

 On Laravel?
-Skip steps 4 and 5 and install captchaapi/laravelcomposer require captchaapi/laravel gives you the validation rule (replay protection included), Blade component, and Livewire trait pre-wired.
+Skip step 4 and install captchaapi/laravel - composer require captchaapi/laravel gives you the validation rule, Blade component, and Livewire trait pre-wired.
 See the Laravel section in backend examples.

 <?php